 The world loves bananas.
-In 2019, global exports reached an estimated 20.2 million metric tonnes—making bananas one of the world’s most important food crops.
-Back in the early 1990s, in the first years of the Rainforest Alliance, we made it a top priority to transform an industry that was once synonymous with worker abuse, rampant deforestation, and the ruin of streams, rivers, and coral reefs.
+In 2020, global exports reached an estimated 20.2 million metric tonnes—making bananas one of the world’s most important food crops.
+Back in the early 1990s, in the first years of the Rainforest Alliance, we made it a priority to transform an industry that was once synonymous with worker abuse, rampant deforestation, and the ruin of streams, rivers, and coral reefs.

 Platanera Río Sixaola: the first Rainforest Alliance Certified banana plantation